Extreme points of matrix convex sets, free spectrahedra and dilation theory: Euclidean (Classical) Extreme Points

 Recall, a point $v$ of a convex set $C\subset \R^g$ is an \df{(Euclidean) extreme point} of $C$, in the classical sense, if $ v= \la a + (1-\la) b$ for $a,b \in C$ and $0 < \la < 1$ implies $a=v=b$.
 Let $\euc C$ denote its set of Euclidean extreme points.
 Note that this definition makes sense even if $C$ is not assumed convex.

 While the interest here is in matrix convex sets $K$ such as free spectrahedra, it is of course natural to consider, for fixed $n$, the extreme points of the convex set $K(n)\subset\smatng$.
-The next result is a dilation style characterization of Euclidean extreme points of $K(n)$.

-\begin{prop} Suppose $\Ga$ is a fully free set and $n$ is a positive integer.
-A point $X\in\Ga(n)$ is a Euclidean extreme point of $\Ga$ if and only if whenever $\al,\be\in \smatng$ and
+The next result is a dilation style characterization of Euclidean extreme points of $K(n)$. \begin{prop} Suppose $\Ga$ is a fully free set, $n$ is a positive integer and $X\in\Ga(n).$ If $X$ is a Euclidean extreme point of $\Ga(n)$, $\al\in \smatng$ and